xieyaoyue/tp/docs/DeveloperGuide.md

 ### 3.3 Parser Component

+Parser component is responsible for interpreting given input as a command.
+It verifies that the format complies with [User Guide](UserGuide.md) specification.
+Then, it matches the appropriate command or error, and formats the provided arguments into parameters for internal methods.

+Each command can take either or no argument or some arguments.
+Commands taking no arguments will call `checkRemainingCommands()` to verify correct input format.
+Commands with arguments will extend `Parser` superclass and implement 2 methods:

+* `Parser()` to initialise `Parser` subclass with the expected arguments for the detected command
+* `parse(String[] args)` verifies argument format and returns the appropriate `Exception` or `Command` subclass instance with their formatted arguments.

 ### 3.4 Command Component
 Every command that a user can input into the application is represented by an object that extends the abstract class `Command`.
 In addition, hidden commands that do not require user inputs also extends from the same abstract class `Command`. `Command` contains some basic methods that are shared by all types of commands, including:
 * execute(), which is called after setting up the object appropriately, to perform the action requested by the user; and